linuxha/lilbug/README.md

 What I have done so far is to reformat lilbug, assemble it and burned it to an EPROM (EEPROM -28C64).
 I hated the indentation so I reformatted it to make it more readable.
 I understand why it is that way.
 I started in this business in the late 70's but the old formatting was crude and offensive to my programmers sensibilities.
 I've also added an include (lilbug.inc) which contains some asl macros and the equates that were in the original lilbug.asm.
 I am able to use these files to assemble the lilbug monitor to a binary (and s19 file).

 ## Background
 I have a unique makerspace ([Computer Deconstrution Lab](https://compdecon.github.io)) that shares it's location with a [Vintage Computer Museum](https://vcfed.org) (VCFed, on the National Historic Site of Camp Evans at [InfoAge](https://www.infoage.org/)).
 A non historic component, a Liebert Challenger 2 HVAC unit needed to be removed from the makerspace.
 This HVAC unit had been replaced a long time ago but this hulk of metal was taking up space which could be made better use with the HVAC's removal.
-After removing the unit and recycling most of it I decided to same the original controller board.
+After removing the unit and recycling most of it I decided to do the same with the original controller board.
 The board contained a Motorola MC6801 processor and I happen to like the Motorola family of processors.
 I began reverse engineering the board and discovered that it contains 1K of static RAM, internal 128 Bytes of RAM, 3 external devices to write to (0x4000, 0x6000, & 0x8000) and 1 external device to read from (0xA000).
 There is also P1 of the MC6801.
 I'm still decoding that.

 With a little hacking I've added 8K of RAM at 0xC000 (originally P8 ROM) and the lilbug code at 0xE000 (0xf800 - P9 ROM).
 I'm still trying to figure out how to write to the various LEDs and 7 Segment display.
 But I think I should be able to write some ASM code to handle that.
 Using lilbug to hack the rest of the board.
 The various TTL chips give hints (serial to 8 bits, 2to4 decode, 4to10 BCD decode, etc.).